 With other most dangerous dogs, this results from what humans have done to them over the years.

 Fortunately, with isolated exceptions, nearly every dog can be trained and socialized to the point of being less aggressive and less dangerous to the public.

 In the end, this lies with the handler to adhere to what the dog actually needs to thrive and how much time and effort is spent to training some of these most dangerous dogs.

 20 Most Dangerous Dogs Known for Aggression

-The American Pit Bull Terrier (and close cousin American Staffordshire) has been on the doggy radar for the last couple of years as one of the most dangerous dogs in the world with dog bite statistics ranking it as the second highest after the Rottweiler.
+The American Pit Bull Terrier (a close cousin of American Staffordshire) has been on the doggy radar for the last decade as one of the most dangerous dogs in the world, with dog bite statistics ranking it as the second-highest after the Rottweiler.

 2 Dogo Argentino